MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. In the Deployment Options tree view, all items that are not fully deployed are automatically marked.

 To exclude an item, unmark the check box.
-For example, if you don’t want to deploy SQL Server Reporting Services reports in Fabrikam, Inc., expand the Company level in the tree view and unmark SRS Reports.
+For example, if you don't want to deploy SQL Server Reporting Services reports in Fabrikam, Inc., expand the Company level in the tree view and unmark SRS Reports.